We offer a diverse range of products and services.

 Building continuous commissioning and testing.
 In our assessments we test duct air flow, static pressures, duct leakage, back drafting of flue gases.
 Roof top package HVAC systems are generally un-efficient or in need of maintenance.
 Walk-in refrigeration systems we find temperatures general set to low causing compressors to run non stop.
 Door seals causing leakage, clogged evaporator / condenser coils, no thermal barriers in ceilings, etc.

-Data collecting is done by us installing our sensors that reports and stores necessary information to our cloud.
-This information is stored for years.
+Data logging is done by us installing our sensors that reports and stores necessary information.
 We continue storing this data from day one.
 Continuous commissioning is something our competitors do not do.

 Why is this important?